Code-Institute-Submissions/Coffee-CoastalView/README.md

 # Deployment
 I used Visual Studio to write, test and run my code before merging this code onto Gitpod for the purpose of this project.
 On completion of each section I committed the work to GitHub.
 From the Github platform, I deployed the project to a hosting platform.
 The project is hosted on [Heroku](https://www.heroku.com/); in order to make the project go live, I had to insure I had the correct settings employed in Gitpod/Heroku.
 I used git in the command line and followed the instructions supplied by Heroku.
+I did this by going to the settings tab on Heroku and setting the config variables.
+I then stored these in a file which is hidden to users.
 Once activated my site was available at the following address: (https://coffee-coastal-view.herokuapp.com/).
 ## Deployment Security
 I used the Heroku configuration variables option to configure sensitive data such as email credentials, secret keys, admin users and passwords.